abraunegg/onedrive/docs/USAGE.md

 ## Additional Configuration
 ### Advanced Configuration of the OneDrive Free Client
-* Configuring the client to use mulitple OneDrive accounts / configurations, for example:
+* Configuring the client to use multiple OneDrive accounts / configurations, for example:
   * Setup to use onedrive with both Personal and Business accounts
   * Setup to use onedrive with multiple SharePoint Libraries
 * Configuring the client for use in dual-boot (Windows / Linux) situations